Ambivalence (Neon Genesis Evangelion)

-is the eighteenth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
+is the eighteenth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by animation studio Gainax.
 Hideaki Anno and Shinji Higuchi wrote the episode, which the animator Tensai Okamura directed.
-The series' protagonist is Shinji Ikari, a teenage boy whose father Gendo recruited him to the special military organization Nerv to pilot a gigantic, bio-mechanical mecha named Evangelion into combat with beings called Angels.
-In this episode, a new pilot named Toji Suzuhara enters Eva-03 which, during the activation experiment goes out of control after being possessed by the Angel Bardiel.
+The series' protagonist is Shinji Ikari, a teenage boy whose father Gendo recruited him to the special military organization Nerv to pilot a gigantic biomechanical mecha named Evangelion into combat against beings called Angels.
+In this episode, a new pilot named Toji Suzuhara enters Eva-03.
+Eva-03 goes out of control after being possessed by the Angel Bardiel during its activation experiment.
 Shinji, aboard his Eva-01, refuses to fight against 03, bringing him into conflict with his father.

-"Ambivalence" was produced by Production I.G., among others; Shinji Higuchi conceived the episode as a diptych with the previous episode "Fourth Child", and was inspired by the Ultraman franchise.
-Critics have compared the writing on Ambivalence to Anno's personal experiences and the direction to the works of Sergei Eisenstein, Jean-Luc Godard, and especially Akio Jissoji.
+"Ambivalence" was produced by Production I.G., among others; Shinji Higuchi conceived the episode as a diptych with the previous episode "Fourth Children", and was inspired by the Ultraman franchise.
+Critics have compared the writing on Ambivalence to Anno's personal experiences and the direction of the works of Sergei Eisenstein, Jean-Luc Godard, and especially Akio Jissōji.
 The conflict between Gendo and Shinji has been compared to the dilemma of the Carneades table.
 The episode contains cultural references to earlier anime, including Dear Brother, and its title references the clinical psychologist Eugen Bleuler's concept of the same name.

 The episode was first broadcast on January 31, 1996, and drew a 9.6 percent audience share on Japanese television.
 Critics praised the script, direction, and battle scenes, considering it one of the best episodes in the series, although some viewers during the first airing criticized it for the violence of the confrontation against Bardiel.